Gift ideas for Father’s Day

 For The Fitness Buff: Cooling towels (under $20) from MISSION's HydroActive Max Collection—just launched earlier this year, simply 1) wet, 2) wring out and 3) SNAP for instant cooling effect at 30 degrees below average body temp

-For The Liquor Connoisseur: Hennessy V.S.O.P. ($50)—make it extra special with option to engrave
+For The Liquor Connoisseur: Hennessy V.S.O.P Privilège 200thAnniversary Limited-Edition Pack -Hennessy.com

 For The Workaholic: bluwinx Blue Light Protection Glasses—like sunscreen for your eyes—protects eyes from the damaging properties of blue light from phone + computer screens